MigleVai/RaisingTheBAR/README.md

 ## A friendly guide on how to run the project:
  * Set RaisingTheBAR.BLL and RaisingTheBAR.React as startup projects.
-Make sure that axios baseUrl is the same as your backend.
+Make sure that axios baseUrl in RaisingTheBAR.React\client\index.js is the same as your backend.
  * Install:
 	* Node.js
 	* Visual Studio 2017